kyReid/Write-Ups/OverTheWire_Bandit.md

 The password is 5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu
 ```

-Flag:5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu
+**Flag:5Te8Y4drgCRfCx8ugdwuEX8KFC6k2EUu**

-## Level 12 -> 13
+---

-**Level Goal**
+## Level 12 to 13

-The password for the next level is stored in the file data.txt, which is a hexdump of a file that has been repeatedly compressed.
-For this level it may be useful to create a directory under /tmp in which you can work using mkdir.
-For example: mkdir /tmp/myname123.
+The password for the next level is stored in the file *data.txt*, which is a hexdump of a file that has been repeatedly compressed.
+For this level it may be useful to create a directory under **/tmp** in which you can work using mkdir.
+For **example: mkdir /tmp/myname123**.
 Then copy the datafile using cp, and rename it using mv (read the manpages!)

 **Commands you may need to solve this level**
 grep, sort, uniq, strings, base64, tr, tar, gzip, bzip2, xxd, mkdir, cp, mv, file